braingel/track-my-workouts/README.md

 No prerequistes are required to run this project.

 ### Installation
-To use TrackMyWorkout, you can access the live version hosted on Netlify:
+To use TrackMyWorkouts, you can access the live version hosted on Netlify:

-[TrackMyWorkout Live][TrackMyWorkout]
+[TrackMyWorkouts Live][TrackMyWorkout]

 ### Adding to Mobile Homescreen

-To use TrackMyWorkout efficiently on mobile devices:
+To use TrackMyWorkouts efficiently on mobile devices:

 #### Safari (iOS)

-1. Open Safari and navigate to [TrackMyWorkout Live][TrackMyWorkout].
+1. Open Safari and navigate to [TrackMyWorkouts Live][TrackMyWorkout].
 2. Tap the "Share" button at the bottom center.
 3. Scroll down and tap on "Add to Home Screen".
 4. Enter a name for the shortcut and tap "Add".